sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 8. LocalStorage: The LocalStorage object provides a way to store persistent data on the client-side.
 It allows you to store key-value pairs in the browser's local storage, which can be accessed across multiple sessions and even after the browser is closed.

-### 130. What is JavaScript engine?
+### Question 130.
+What is JavaScript engine?
 What are the famous JavaScript engine names?

 A JavaScript engine is a program that executes JavaScript code.
 It reads the written code and converts it into a form that can be understood by the computer's CPU.